 One Mission—Four Locations—Fostering Exploration of Our Nation’s Past

-The Briscoe Center for American History remains temporarily closed in line with university policy toward Covid-19.
-While the university is holding some classes on campus, many functions are still being conducted remotely, including a majority of those provided by the Briscoe Center.
-This policy applies to the center’s exhibit spaces, classrooms, reading room, public services and off campus divisions, which include the Briscoe-Garner Museum in Uvalde, the Sam Rayburn Museum in Bonham and Winedale in Round Top.
+Many functions are still being conducted remotely, including a majority of those provided by the Briscoe Center.
+This policy applies to the center’s classrooms, reading room, and off-campus divisions, which include the Briscoe-Garner Museum in Uvalde, the Sam Rayburn Museum in Bonham and Winedale in Round Top.
 Most of our staff are working remotely and we continue to respond to online queries and requests.
-Updates to this policy will be posted on this page.
+Updates will be posted on this page.

-In the meantime, the Briscoe Center’s staff is working remotely on a variety of exciting projects.
 The center continues to monitor online reference queries and requests.
 For more information on these services please use the form on our Contact Us page.
-Researchers can also utilize the center’s digital media repository (DMR), which contains over 150,000 photographs, letters, recordings and other materials available for online study.
+Researchers can also utilize the center’s digital media repository (DMR), which contains over 150,000 photographs, letters, recordings, and other materials available for online study.
 Finally, the center’s finding aids and collection inventories are housed through a searchable online Finding Aid portal.
-The DMR and Finding Aid portal are great ways for researchers to broaden their knowledge of the center’s collections, to hone their research interests and to formulate a plan of study for when the center reopens.
+The DMR and Finding Aid portal are great ways for researchers to broaden their knowledge of the center’s collections, inform their research requests, and formulate a plan for when the center reopens.

 The Briscoe Center is an organized research unit of the University of Texas at Austin.
 We are closely monitoring and following instructions from the university’s leadership as they develop policies and procedures in regard to COVID-19 (coronavirus).
 In turn, the university follows guidelines established by the Centers for Disease Control and Prevention as well as Austin Public Health.
-For more information on the university’s policies visit: https://www.utexas.edu/coronavirus.
+Please note that our policies may change at any time, depending on how the pandemic evolves.
+For more information on the university’s policies and recent announcements, please visit https://www.utexas.edu/coronavirus.